Main Directorate of State Security: History

 The Main Directorate of State Security evolved from the Joint State Political Directorate (or OGPU).
-On February 3, 1941, the Special Sections (or OO) of the GUGB-NKVD (responsible for counter-intelligence in the military) became part of the Army and Navy (RKKA and RKKF, respectively).
+On February 3, 1941, the Special Sections (00) of the GUGB-NKVD (responsible for counter-intelligence in the military) became part of the Army and Navy (RKKA and RKKF, respectively).
 The GUGB was disbanded as an organization within NKVD USSR.
 The units that operated in GUGB were reorganized and made the core of the newly made People's Commissariat of State Security or NKGB.

 Following the outbreak of World War II, the NKVD and NKGB were reunited, not as GUGB but as totally separate directorates.
 On July 20, 1941, Army and Airforce counter-intelligence was returned to the NKVD as Directorate of Special Departments under Viktor Abakumov; in January 1942, Navy CI followed.
 In April 1943, it was again transferred to the Narkomat of Defence and Narkomat of the Navy, becoming SMERSH (from Smert' Shpionam or "Death to Spies"); at the same time, the GUGB was again separated from the NKVD as NKGB.